furbrain/tingbot-gui/docs/widgets.rst

     :param align: one of topleft, left, bottomleft, top, center, bottom, topright, right, bottomright
     :param Container parent: container for this button.
 If None, button will be placed directly on the main screen
     :param Style style: :ref:`style <Styles>` for this button.
 If None, the button will have the default style
-    :param label: Text to display on button
+    :param label: Text to be displayed on the button.
+If starts with ``image:`` then the rest of the string specifies an image file to be displayed on the button.
     :param callable callback: function to call when the button is pressed.
 It should not take any arguments
     :param callable long_click_callback: function to call when the button has been pressed for more than 1.5 seconds.
                                          It should not take any arguments

     :Attributes:
         - *label* -- Text to be displayed on the button.
+If starts with ``image:`` then the rest of the string specifies an image file to be displayed on the button.
         - *callback* -- Function to be called when button is clicked.
 No arguments passed.
         - *long_click_callback* -- Function to be called when button is pressed for more than 1.5 seconds.
 No arguments passed.
           See :ref:`Callbacks` for more information